Devithaps/Data-Science-Assessment/README.md

 5. Investigate if there's any correlation between age and salary, and represent it visually.
 Analysis: Investigated the relationship between an employee's age and their salary.
 Visualization: A scatter plot showing age versus salary, with a regression line to indicate the trend.
 Insights: The correlation coefficient between Age and Salary is approximately 0.214, suggesting a weak positive linear relationship.
-This implies that while there's a slight tendency for older employees to earn more, age is not a strong predictor of salary in this dataset.
-'Correlation Between Age and Salary', is a scatter plot showing the relationship between an employee's age and their salary, along with a regression line.
-The correlation coefficient calculated is approximately 0.214.Positive, but Weak Correlation: The scatter plot shows a general upward trend, indicated by the red regression line.
-This visually confirms the positive correlation coefficient (0.214), meaning that as age increases, salary tends to increase, but not very strongly.Wide Spread: Despite the positive trend, there's a significant spread of data points around the regression line, especially for younger ages where salaries vary widely.
-This suggests that while age is a factor, it's not the sole determinant of salary, and many other factors likely influence an individual's earnings.Outliers/High Earners: There are some individuals, particularly in the mid-to-late 20s and early 30s, who have very high salaries, appearing as points far above the general trend.
-This indicates that some younger employees can achieve very high salaries, while some older employees might have lower salaries than others in their age group.
+Salaries generally rise as age increases, but the relationship is not very strong.
+Younger employees display a wide range of salaries, suggesting that age is only one of many factors influencing earnings.
+Some younger professionals earn exceptionally high salaries, while some older employees earn less than their peers.

 Additional Information

-The dataset appears to be representative of a professional sports league, with 'Team', 'Position', 'Age', 'Height', 'Weight', and 'Salary' being key attributes.
+The dataset appears to be representative of a ABC Company, with 'Team', 'Position', 'Age', 'Height', 'Weight', and 'Salary' being key attributes.
 The analysis provides a foundational understanding of the company's employee demographics and salary structure.